Accessible Event Planning

 - Book rooms and locations on campus that allow for ease of access for persons who use wheelchairs or who have mobility disabilities.
 Consider the proximity of the nearest main entrance, elevators and accessible washrooms.

-- Queen's University - Facility Bookings – information about booking facilities at Queen's University.
+- Queen's University - Room Reservations – information about room reservations at Queen's University.

 - Classroom Information including accessibility features (Campus Planning and Development)